Our lab testers carry out ease of use, call sound quality and various ergonomic and daily use assessments for each mobile.

 How we test

-- Poor sight score Our tester checks to see how well the mobiles perform under conditions relevant to a sight-impaired user.
-He looks at how easy it is to read the display in general and in low light, and assesses the icons showing battery level and reception.
+• Vision score: Our tester checks to see how well the mobiles perform under conditions relevant to a person with low vision.
+They look at how easy it is to read the display in general and in low light, and assess the icons showing battery level and reception.

-- Poor dexterity score They assess the process to install the SIM, access the battery, accept a call and dial a number.
-He also looks at the indications of a call coming in such as haptic (vibration) feedback and ease of carrying.
+• Dexterity score: Our tester assess the process to install the SIM, access the battery, accept a call and dial a number.
+They also look at the indications of a call coming in such as vibration (haptic feedback) and ease of carrying.

-- SMS score Scott looks at the ease of composing and sending an SMS as well as reading a received SMS.
+• SMS score: Our tester looks at the ease of composing and sending a text message as well as reading a received text message.
 Models without SMS capabilities are not penalised in the overall score.

-- Manual and support score We look at the quality of the supplied manual as well as whether a support phone line is supplied.
+• Manual and support score: Our tester looks at the quality of the supplied manual as well as whether a support phone line is supplied.

-- SIM installation score Being able to install the SIM is an important aspect for some users, particularly older carers working with the phone for themselves or their partner and a poorly designed SIM holder that is difficult to access can be an issue.
-However it is only used when changing providers or on initial installation and so is presented as a score to let readers know but not part of overall score.
+• SIM installation score: Being able to install the SIM is an important aspect for some users, particularly older carers working with the phone for themselves or their partner and a poorly designed SIM holder that is difficult to access can be an issue.
+However, it's only used when changing providers or on initial installation, and so is presented as a score to let readers know but does not contribute to the overall score.